drtim101/drtim101/_posts/2021-03-03-Calibrating-on-chip-nRF52840-temperature-sensor.md

 # About

-I want some simple wireless temperature sensors to fulfil various domestic applications such as providing inputs to the house central heating control and logging ferment temperature while brewing.
+I want some simple wireless temperature sensors to use in various domestic applications such as providing inputs to the house central heating control and logging ferment temperature while brewing.
 I have various Nordic BLE MCUs that have onboard (die) temperature sensors.
 How accurate are these?
 Starting with nRF52840 dongle modules.

 ## Methods